filippo-orru/path-tracer-rust/README.md

 # Performance

-In my basic testing with only spheres, it performed equal or better than the C++ version.
+When testing render times with the default cornell box, the Rust version was around 10% faster than the C++ version.
+All while being *a lot* easier to read and memory safe :)